Article

 Trans Summer School: Orchiectomy

 In this procedure, the surgeon removes the testicles with or without the scrotum.
-This procedure stops the production of testosterone, which allows patients to adjust their doses of anti-androgens and estrogen.
-Getting an orchiectomy doesn’t mean that genital confirmation surgery is out of the question in the future — some patients take a “slow as you go” approach.
+This procedure stops most testosterone production, which allows patients to adjust their doses of anti-androgens and estrogen, and may help some patients with dysphoria related to having testes or needing to address testosterone in their hormone therapy regimen.
 Your surgeon may ask if you plan to stop with orchiectomy or if you’re considering other procedures in the future (it’s fine to change your mind!) because this could affect the optimal surgical approach.
+This is an outpatient surgery and you will usually go home the same day; be prepared for some soreness, discomfort, and bruising as you heal.

 Similar articles and advice